XiaoleiZ/UK_DNK_IBD/README.md

 # IBDbillion

-C programs for efficient processing of billion-scale pairwise IBD sharing.
+C programs for efficient processing of billion-scale pairwise IBD sharing: **IBDkin_fastsmc**, **sumchr_IBDkin** and **ibdstat**.
+We also provided demo data for testing each program, which can be found inside the `test` folders.

 ## IBDkin_fastsmc – Calculate Pairwise Total IBD Sharing

-We modified the published program [IBDkin](https://doi.org/10.1093/bioinformatics/btaa569) to accept IBD segment calls from **FastSMC** and added custom processing options.
+We modified the published program [IBDkin](https://doi.org/10.1093/bioinformatics/btaa569) to accept IBD segment calls from [FastSMC[ (https://doi.org/10.1038/s41467-020-19588-x) and added custom processing options.

 ---